harness/developer-hub/docs/continuous-integration/use-ci/set-up-test-intelligence/set-up-test-intelligence.md

    :::caution

-   Make sure the PR will trigger all tests, such as pom.xml, non-Java, and so on.
+   Make sure that the build triggered by this PR runs all tests, such as pom.xml, non-Java, and so on.

    :::